Porsil/lab-boss/README.md

 - [Bootstrap](https://getbootstrap.com/docs/5.3/getting-started/introduction/) was used as a frontend toolkit to aid in the sites styling and responsiveness.
 - [Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) was used to create the Django Forms.
 - [Google Fonts](https://fonts.google.com/) was used to import the fonts used on the site.
-- [Font Awesome](https://fontawesome.com/) was used for the approve, toggle, edit and delete icons used accross the site.
+- [Font Awesome](https://fontawesome.com/) was used for the approve, toggle, edit and delete icons used across the site.
 - [Chrome Developer Tools](https://developer.chrome.com/docs/devtools/) was used through the project for inspecting and testing the site.
 - [Balsamiq](https://balsamiq.com/) was used to create the wireframe for the website.
 - [Lucidchart](https://www.lucidchart.com/pages/) was used to create the database entity relationship diagram.